-While a drinking culture exists in Australia, we will unfortunately continue to see people involved in anti-social drunken behaviour.
+As long as a toxic drinking culture exists in Australia, the public will unfortunately continue to see people involved in anti-social drunken behaviour.

-People need to take personal responsibility for their actions, there is also a need for public education and greater awareness about the dangers of consuming excessive amounts of alcohol.
-While there are a number of measures being rolled out by the NSW Government to tackle the issue, I don’t believe the introduction of mandatory minimum sentencing for ‘one-punch’ offences will have the positive effect they are hoping for.
+While people need to take personal responsibility for their actions, there is also a need for public education and greater awareness about the dangers of consuming excessive amounts of alcohol.
+While there are a number of measures being rolled out by the NSW Government to tackle the issue, the introduction of mandatory minimum sentencing for ‘one-punch’ offences will have the positive effect they are hoping for.

 There are several issues with having such prescriptive legislation.
 Firstly, it takes away the Court’s discretion to consider the subjective circumstances of an offender.
 It will also make it harder for juries to convict and it will increase the cost of the justice process.
 Lastly, it will result in a greater number of cases being defended.